Self-Treatment for Enlarged Prostate: What Can You do to Avoid Surgery?

 It is important to note that while these options treat BPH and enlarged prostate symptoms, they often do not address the source of the problem, which is the prostate.
 These treatments will mask the symptoms rather than treat the prostate and, over time, fail, requiring other interventions.
 Unfortunately in some men, their prostates and symptoms may progress despite efforts to stall them and procedures are needed to avoid complications like total bladder failure and the inability to urinate at all.
 The good news, however, is that there are multiple BPH treatments and procedures available that can be personally tailored to every different man.

 If you have any bothersome prostate, BPH, or urinary symptoms at all it is important to discuss them with either your family physician or to undergo evaluation with a urologist.
-Doctors Tsai, Shaw, and their staff at Austin Urology Institute are highly rated and acclaimed urologists in the Austin and Greater Austin area who are available to help with and treat any urinary issues.
+Dr. Shaw and the staff at Austin Urology Institute are highly rated and acclaimed urology experts in the Austin and Greater Austin area who are available to help with and treat any urinary issues.